Devilish Impressions: Adventvs

-During the Summer of 2013 the band re-enters Hertz Studio for the drums recording session of what is now known as "Adventvs" EP.
-Several months later, having the material mixed and mastered by Arkadiusz "Malta" Malczewski at Sound Division Studio, the band decides to re-master their 2002 never-published-before demo "Eritis Sicvt Devs" to eventually add it up to the new tracks portraying the band's re-defined sonic path.
-Released in May 2014 "Adventvs" features over an hour of both the band's new and old music - Experimental Black Death Metal at its best.
+During the Summer of 2013, the band entered Hertz Studio to record drums for the Adventvs EP.
+Months later, having the material mixed and mastered by Arkadiusz "Malta" Malczewski at Sound Division Studio, the band remastered their 2002 unreleased demo, Eritis Sicvt Devs, to add it up to the new tracks portraying the band's redefined sound.
+Released in May 2014, Adventvs features over an hour of new and old music.

-In support to its premiere Devilish Impressions hit the road for a headliner tour across Poland.
-Soon after the material got the attention of the now-legendary Hammerheart Records that released a 12’’ MLP in February 2015.
+In support of its premiere, Devilish Impressions headlined a tour across Poland.
+The material drew the attention of Hammerheart Records, which released a 12’’ MLP in February 2015.

-Soon after that the band hit the road once again, spreading their message across the motherland as part of the tour with Christ Agony and Beheaded.
+Soon after that, the band toured with Christ Agony and Beheaded.
 Shortly after, the band appeared at NCM Festival Vol. 4 (co-headliner w/ Vader) and Dark Fest II (w/ Vader, Decapitated, Hate and more).
-This left the passion raging on all levels and gave Devilish Impressions an easy return to the studio in May 2015 to commence the recording sessions for "The I" - the band's fourth full-length album which is said to be their darkest, heaviest and most intriguing offering to date.
+Devilish Impressions returned to the studio in May 2015 to record "The I", the band's fourth full-length album.

 The I and a new chapter

-Right after finishing the recording process of the upcoming album, Devilish Impressions announced a long-awaited tour for their legion of fans in China and Taiwan supporting the "Simulacra" record, released in China through Mort Productions in September 2016.
-The trek lasted for nearly a month.
+After finishing recording the upcoming album, Devilish Impressions announced a tour of China and Taiwan supporting the Simulacra record, released in China through Mort Productions in September 2016.
+The trek lasted nearly a month.

-At the same time the band joins the elite roster of New York-based Extreme Management Group, Inc. alongside notable bands such as Suffocation, Cattle Decapitation, Origin, Cryptopsy, Atheist, Rings Of Saturn, King Parrot, Internal Bleeding to name but a few.
-This newfound partnership has both the band and the management hard at work on all the vital arrangements for the new album to make the impact intended.
+At the same time, the band joined New York-based Extreme Management Group, Inc. alongside Suffocation, Cattle Decapitation, Origin, Cryptopsy, Atheist, Rings Of Saturn, King Parrot, and Internal Bleeding, among others.
+This partnership has led the band and management to work on a new album.